 Do not drink before going to the panel because they will breathalyze you.
 If you are breathalyzed and you test positive for alcohol while attending one of these panels, they may report back to the court that you showed up under the influence of alcohol while attending the class.

-Voluntary attendance of Atlanta DUI classes such as these Risk Reduction Courses can sometimes be used as a bargaining tool in a close case where reckless driving might be a possibility with a particular prosecutor.
+Voluntary attendance of DUI classes in Atlanta such as Risk Reduction Courses can sometimes be used as a bargaining tool in a close case where reckless driving might be a possibility with a particular prosecutor.
 So it might be advisable in some cases to proactively attend a Risk Reduction Course prior to the imposition of a sentence or trial to show the prosecutor that the client has made a good faith effort to try to resolve things and move on with their life.

 Anyone who wants 20 hours of alcohol education can walk into a DUI school and attend the Risk Reduction course.
 These DUI Schools and classes are all around Atlanta and the statutory cost is $292.00.
+If you have further questions, contact our experienced law firm for assistance.